 What's an REO?

-REO stands for Real Estate Owned.
-These are homes that have been through foreclosure which the bank or mortage company currently holds.
-This is different than real estate up for foreclosure auction.
-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accrued during the foreclosure process.
-You must also be prepared to pay with cash in hand.
-Finally, you'll get the property entirely as is.
-That possibly will include prevailing liens and even current tenants that may require eviction.
+REO's or Real Estate Owned are houses that have been foreclosed upon and are now held by the bank or mortgage company.
+This is not the same as real estate up for foreclosure auction.
+If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
+The buyer must also be willing to pay with cash in hand.
+And on top of all that, you'll receive the property entirely as is.
+That possibly could consist of prevailing liens and even current denizens that may require eviction.

-A REO, conversely, is a much neater and attractive proposition.
-The REO property was unable to find a buyer during foreclosure auction.
+A REO, on the other hand, is a much neater and attractive proposition.
+The REO property didn't find a buyer during foreclosure auction.
 The lender now owns it.
-The bank will see to the removal of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
-Take notice that REOs may be exempt from standard disclosure requirements.
-In California, for example, banks are exempt from giving a Transfer Disclosure Statement, a document that usually requires sellers to disclose any defects of which they are informed.
+The bank will deal with the elimination of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
+Do be aware that REOs may be exempt from standard disclosure requirements.
+For example, in California, banks are not required to give a Transfer Disclosure Statement, a document that ordinarily requires sellers to disclose any defects they are aware of.

-It's frequently assumed that any REO must be a steal and an possibility for easy money.
-This isn't necessarily true.
-You have to be prudent about buying a REO if your intent is to make money off of it.
-While it's true that the bank is typically anxious to sell it soon, they are also strongly encouraged to get as much as they can for it.
-When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+It's occasionally assumed that any REO must be a good buy and an opportunity for easy money.
+This isn't always true.
+You have to be cautious about buying a REO if your intent is make money.
+While it's true that the bank is usually anxious to sell it soon, they are also strongly encouraged to get as much as they can for it.
+When pondering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
 It is possible to find REOs with money-making potential, and many people do very well flipping foreclosures.
-Still there are also many REO's that are not good buys and may lose money.
+Still there are also many REO's that are not good buys and may not be money makers.

-Most mortgage companies have a REO department that you'll work with while buying a REO property from them.
+Most lenders have a REO department that you'll work with while buying a REO property from them.
 Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know concerning the condition of the property and what their process is for accepting offers.
-Since banks usually sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for unknown damage and cancel the offer if you find it.
+Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know about the condition of the property and what their process is for accepting offers.
+Since banks most commonly sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for hidden damage and withdraw the offer if you find it.

-As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
-Once you've submitted your offer, you can expect the bank to make a counter offer.
-From there it will be your decision whether to accept their counter, or submit another counter offer.
-Understand, you'll be dealing with a process that generally involves a group of people at the bank, and they don't work evenings or weekends.
-It's typical for the process of offers and counter offers to take days or even weeks.
+As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
+Once you've presented your offer, you can expect the bank to make a counter offer.
+Then it will be up to you to decide whether to accept their counter, or make another counter offer.
+Understand, you'll be dealing with a process that probably involves multiple people at the bank, and they don't work evenings or weekends.
+It's quite common for the process of offers and counter offers to take days or even weeks.